-MEET HISTORIC FIGURES OF FRESNO COUNTY - FOUNDERS OF EBENEZER CHURCH
+MEET HISTORIC FIGURES OF FRESNO COUNTY - BRIDGET LINDSAY AND THE EBENEZER CHURCH

 Photo: Second Baptist Church of Fresno Missionary Society, circa 1910.
 Left to right: Ora Lewis, Leola Watkins, Nan Berry (front), unidentified (behind), Henrietta Bigby, unidentified, Elizabeth Jones, Lanny Hale, Hazel Jones Marshall, and Lucy Watkins.- History, Fresno Historical Society Archives.